Austria corporate tax - guide for international expansion

 A sole proprietorship is quick and easy to set up, and suited to an individual who is unlikely to employ others.
 Your personal and business finances are not viewed as separate, which means your personal debt and taxes, and those of your business, are treated as one entity.
 If your business owes money or falls into debt, you can be personally liable for this.

-A limited liability partnership means that the business is a separate entity to the individual partners, and is taxed separately.
-This limits the liability of the partners, so they would not be responsible for repaying company debt if the business ran into financial problems - but this entity type is more costly to set up and run compared to other partnerships.
+This limits the liability of the partners, so they would not be responsible for repaying company debt if the business ran into financial problems - but this entity type can be more costly to set up and run compared to other partnerships.

 If you already have a UK registered business and aren’t sure when, or how, to expand to Singapore, you also have the option of setting up a representative office in the country.
-This isn’t a permanent arrangement, but rather a way to allow you to assess the opportunities in Singapore with a temporary approval from ACRA4.
+This isn’t a permanent arrangement, but rather a way to allow you to assess the opportunities in Singapore with a temporary approval from ACRA.

-If you’re in Singapore you may want to apply for an EntrePass6 from MOM before or after you register your business, or if you’re on a Dependent’s Pass you may be able to start registering a business with a letter of consent (LOC) from MOM instead.
+If you’re in Singapore you may want to apply for an EntrePass from the Singapore Ministry of Manpower (MOM) before or after you register your business, or if you’re on a Dependent’s Pass you may be able to start registering a business with a letter of consent (LOC) from MOM instead.

 - Your passport